ferrum-lang/ferrum/README.md

 # The Ferrum Programming Language

 ## Important!
-This language is a prototype-in-progress.
-The ideas & repos are very much in early conception, and not yet finished or fleshed out._
+This language is a work in progress.
+The ideas & implementations are still being prototyped.
+The language, as specified in this file, is not yet finished or fleshed out.

+---

 ## What is this?

-This is a simplified, batteries-included rust-like programming language.
+Ferrum is meant to be a simplified, batteries-included rust-like programming language, for high-level software development.

-The goal of the language is to provide a trimmed-down version of Rust with strong opinions and a fully-featured std library for high-level software development.
+The goal of the language is to make high-performance high-level software development easier & safer.
+This goal is achieved by providing a trimmed-down rust-like language, with strong opinions and a fully-featured std library.

 ## Language Design

+A lot of the heavy lifting is done by Rust, and by the available std library (which is just a public rust crate).

 Some notable differences between Ferrum and Rust: